caryoscelus/heavy-bright-sun-wip/chapters/015-chapter-fifteenth.md

 Tap-tap..
 Sounds of keyboard reminded me of something, but then Sasha interrupted.

-— Hmm, xxxxx.. was found strangled to death in a hotel number, that's it?
+— Hmm, Andrey Portnov.. was found strangled to death in a hotel number, that's it?

 For some reason these words that were but a translation of some news article finally made me realize that my vengeance was really over.
 I took a deep breath